Counting and mining with the shell

 Searching for something in one or more files is something we’ll often need to do,

-so let’s introduce a command for doing that: grep
+so let’s introduce a command for doing that: grep (short for global regular

 expression print).
 As the name suggests, it supports regular expressions and